Kipparis/tutorials/git.md

 $ git config --global alias.ci commit
 $ git config --global alias.st status
 ```
-This means that, for example, instead of `git commit` you may type `gitci`.
+This means that, for example, instead of `git commit` you may type `git ci`.
 You may correct the usability problems:

 + `$ git config --global alias.unstage 'reset HEAD --'`